 You can make and submit an import declaration yourself or through a logistics partner, but this process can be complicated.

-So, why shouldn’t you DIY customs?
-Well, firstly, customs authorities within the EU, although united in trade agreements, still have different electronic platforms for creating and submitting import declarations.
+Firstly, although customs authorities within the EU are united in trade agreements, they still have different electronic platforms for creating and submitting import declarations.
 With a network of 1700+ experts across Europe here at Customs Support, we are well-versed within the reach of authorities and their unique requirements.
-Secondly, changes in laws and regulations can be time-consuming to keep track of and can lead to errors.
-This complexity can result in delays and heavy fines.
-So, why risk it when we can empower your import customs clearance today?

 What does an import broker do?